-In HyRAM 3.0, only the geometric mean (median) leak frequency is used in release calculations for the lognormal distributions and the arithmetic mean is used for the beta distributions.
-Future versions of HyRAM may be designed to use additional information from the lognormal distribution in uncertainty propagation.
+In HyRAM 3.1, only the geometric mean (median) leak frequency is used in release calculations for the lognormal distributions and the arithmetic mean is used for the beta distributions.
+Future versions of HyRAM may be designed to use additional information from these distributions in uncertainty propagation.